-The assessed value of the subject property is CONFIRMED on the issue of Machinery, Equipment assessment; and it is VARIED on the issue of removal of GST from the assessed amount of the improvements.
-The new assessed value is \$4,184,670.
+The assessed value of the subject property is CONFIRMED on the issue of Machinery and Equipment assessment; and it is VARIED on the issue of removal of GST from the assessed amount of the building.
+The new assessed value is \$6,100,990.
 Reasons are provided within the decision.